Pain in animals

 Pain negatively affects the health and welfare of animals.
 "Pain" is defined by the International Association for the Study of Pain as "an unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damage."
 Only the animal experiencing the pain can know the pain's quality and intensity, and the degree of suffering.
 It is harder, if even possible, for an observer to know whether an emotional experience has occurred, especially if the sufferer cannot communicate.
 Therefore, this concept is often excluded in definitions of pain in animals, such as that provided by Zimmerman: "an aversive sensory experience caused by actual or potential injury that elicits protective motor and vegetative reactions, results in learned avoidance and may modify species-specific behaviour, including social behaviour."
 Nonhuman animals cannot report their feelings to language-using humans in the same manner as human communication, but observation of their behaviour provides a reasonable indication as to the extent of their pain.
 Just as with doctors and medics who sometimes share no common language with their patients, the indicators of pain can still be understood.

 According to the U.S. National Research Council Committee on Recognition and Alleviation of Pain in Laboratory Animals, pain is experienced by many animal species, including mammals and possibly all vertebrates.
-Overview of anatomy of the nervous system across animal kingdom indicates that, not only vertebrates, but also most of invertebrates have the capacity to feel pain.
+Overview of anatomy of the nervous system across animal kingdom indicates that, not only vertebrates, but also most invertebrates have the capacity to feel pain.

-The experience of pain
+Pain perception in animals

 Although there are numerous definitions of pain, almost all involve two key components.
 First, nociception is required.
 This is the ability to detect noxious stimuli which evoke a reflex response that rapidly moves the entire animal, or the affected part of its body, away from the source of the stimulus.
 The concept of nociception does not imply any adverse, subjective "feeling" – it is a reflex action.
 An example in humans would be the rapid withdrawal of a finger that has touched something hot – the withdrawal occurs before any sensation of pain is actually experienced.

 The second component is the experience of "pain" itself, or suffering – the internal, emotional interpretation of the nociceptive experience.
 Again in humans, this is when the withdrawn finger begins to hurt, moments after the withdrawal.
 Pain is therefore a private, emotional experience.
 Pain cannot be directly measured in other animals, including other humans; responses to putatively painful stimuli can be measured, but not the experience itself.
 To address this problem when assessing the capacity of other species to experience pain, argument-by-analogy is used.
 This is based on the principle that if an animal responds to a stimulus in a similar way to ourselves, it is likely to have had an analogous experience.